alexharri/website/posts/bit-sets.md

 Each bit in the bit mask corresponds to a single boolean — 1 representing true, and 0 representing false.

-In the following example, we'll represent a users permissions using a bit mask.
-Certain positions in the bit mask correspond to a specific permission (e.g. `READ` or `WRITE`).
-If the corresponding bit is set to 1, the user has the permission, otherwise they don't.
+In the following example, we'll represent a user's permissions using a bit mask.
+Certain positions in the bit mask correspond to specific permissions (e.g. `READ` or `WRITE`).
+If the corresponding bit is set to 1, the user has the permission, otherwise, they don't.

 ```tsx
 // The '0b' prefix denotes a binary numbers